JPLee01/pandas-project/README.md

 <a name="myfootnote30">30</a>: Stack Overflow - Random state (Pseudo-random number) in Scikit learn, <https://stackoverflow.com/questions/28064634/random-state-pseudo-random-number-in-scikit-learn>

 <a name="myfootnote31">31</a>: Avinash Navlani - KNN Classification using Scikit-learn, <https://www.datacamp.com/community/tutorials/k-nearest-neighbor-classification-scikit-learn>

+<a name="myfootnote32">32</a>: Carly Fiorina - Quotes, <https://quotefancy.com/quote/1187260/Carly-Fiorina-The-goal-is-to-turn-data-into-information-and-information-into-insight>

+<a name="myfootnote33">33</a>: Data to Fish - How to Export Matplotlib Charts to a PDF, <https://datatofish.com/export-matplotlib-pdf/>

+<a name="myfootnote34">34</a>: Peter Nistrup - 7 things to quickly improve your Data Analysis in Python, <https://towardsdatascience.com/7-things-to-quickly-improve-your-data-analysis-in-python-3d434243da7>

+<a name="myfootnote35">35</a>: Cufflinks Library, <https://plotly.com/python/cufflinks/>

+<a name="myfootnote36">36</a>: Dash Platform, <https://plotly.com/dash/>